 Banksia Pod, Drawing, charcoal and water colour on paper

-Journey, Drawing, pencil on paper
+Journey, Drawing, pencil on paper.
+Sold

-Banksia Shape, Banksia flower spikes, cotton thread
+Banksia Shape, Banksia flower spikes, cotton thread.
+Sold

-Nocturnal Cactus Flower, Drawing, charcoal on paper
+Nocturnal Cactus Flower, Drawing, charcoal on paper.
+Solf

 Etched Journey, Laser cut plywood